phil-opp/blog_os/blog/post/double-faults.md

 }
 ```

 We only add flags that are relevant in 64-bit mode.
-For example, we omit the read/write bit, since it is completely ignored by the CPU.
+For example, we omit the read/write bit, since it is completely ignored by the CPU in 64-bit mode.

 #### Code Segments
 We add a function to create kernel mode code segments: